MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 There's no fast and simple rule that explains how to reduce or modify your app's functionality when it runs on older Android versions that are lacking one or more APIs.
-In some cases (such as in the `SetCategory` example above), it's sufficient to simply omit the API call when it's not available.
+In some cases (such as in the `SetCategory` example above), it's sufficient to omit the API call when it's not available.
 However, in other cases, you may need to implement alternate functionality for when `Android.OS.Build.VERSION.SdkInt` is detected to be less than the API